welcloud-io/wio-tutorial-serverless-app-with-sam/readme.md

 * Verify that we create a table and an sns topic
 * Verify Email is a parameter of this template
 * Replace 'sam-app-02' with 'sam-app-03' in the command field of the deployment tab
+* Add Email=your.email@domain.com in the command field of the deployment tab
+* Click the 'Run' button at the top left of the deployment tab

 ##### Test you receive a feedback from the app
 * IMPORTANT: When deployment is finished, go to your mailbox and confirm the subscription you received from SNS (click the 'Confirm Subscription' link in the email)